Mike Patrick

-Michael Patrick (born September 9, 1944) is a retired American sportscaster, known for his long tenure with ESPN.
+Michael Patrick (September 9, 1944 – April 20, 2025) was an American sportscaster, known for his long tenure with ESPN.

 Early career

-Patrick began his broadcasting career in the fall of 1966 at WVSC-Radio in Somerset, Pennsylvania.
+Patrick began his broadcasting career in the fall of 1966 at WVSC-Radio (now WGGI) in Somerset, Pennsylvania.
 In 1970, he was named Sports Director at WJXT-TV in Jacksonville, Florida, where he provided play-by-play for Jacksonville Sharks' World Football League (WFL) telecasts (1973–74).
 He also called Jacksonville University basketball games on both radio and television.

 From 1975 until 1982, he worked for WJLA-TV as a sports reporter and weekend anchor.
-During this period, Patrick also did play-by-play for Maryland Terrapins football and basketball broadcasts as well as pre-season games for the Washington Redskins when WJLA had the TV rights to broadcast those games.
+During this period, Patrick also did play-by-play for Maryland Terrapins football and basketball broadcasts (1975–1978) as well as pre-season games for the Washington Redskins (1975–1982) when WJLA had the TV rights to broadcast those games.

+In 1984 and 1985 Patrick called ACC games for Jefferson-Pilot Sports, with color commentators Kevin Kiley in 1984 and Haven Moses and Ken Willard in 1985.

+He also called the October 19, 1985, Auburn vs Georgia Tech for CBS with color commentator Steve Davis.
+On December 21, 1985, Patrick called the Division 1-AA National Championship game on ESPN between Georgia Southern and Furman with color commentator Sam Adkins.